arturoherrero/arturoherrero.com/pages/index.md

 ---

 Hello!
-I'm Arturo, a software engineer based in London.
+I'm Arturo, a software engineer & designer based in London.

 Software is my craft.
 I help businesses to define and implement their products by keeping a holistic approach.
 I strive for excellence and share my passion,